News Media Bargaining Code

-The News Media Bargaining Code (or News Media and Digital Platforms Mandatory Bargaining Code) is a law designed to have large technology platforms that operate in Australia pay local news publishers for the news content made available or linked on their platforms.
+The News Media Bargaining Code (NMBC, or News Media and Digital Platforms Mandatory Bargaining Code) is a law designed to have large technology platforms that operate in Australia pay local news publishers for the news content made available or linked on their platforms.
 The law's definition of news is broad, including "content that reports, investigates or explains ... current issues or events of public significance for Australians at a local, regional or national level."
-Originating in April 2020, when the Australian Government asked the Australian Competition and Consumer Commission (ACCC) to begin drafting it, it achieved broad support in the Australian Parliament but staunch opposition from Facebook and Google.
-In response, on 18 February 2021, Facebook blocked Australian users from sharing or viewing news content on its platform.
-The Australian government strongly criticised the move, saying it demonstrated the "immense market power of these digital social giants".
-A few days later, Australia and Facebook came to an agreement on restoring news pages.
+Originating in April 2020, when the Australian Government asked the Australian Competition & Consumer Commission (ACCC) to begin drafting it, it achieved broad support in the Australian Parliament but staunch opposition from Facebook and Google.

+Under the law, there are two ways for the eligible news organisations (the ones registered with the Australian Communications and Media Authority (the ACMA) to extract fees from the platforms: